top of page

 We confess the Triune God.

-The Father (Parent), Son, and Holy Spirit.
+The Father, Son, and Holy Spirit.
 And we confess our faith in the Triune God as Christians following in the footsteps of Martin Luther.
-We are Lutheran.
-We believe that the Scriptures, the Creeds, the Confessions (as found in the Book of Concord) point faithfully to the Triune God and are resources for us as we teach, preach, and learn about God.
+We believe that the Scriptures, the Creeds, and the Lutheran Confessions point faithfully to the Triune God and are resources for us as we teach, preach, and learn about God.

 We believe that Jesus is our Lord, our Savior, our Christ.

-We proclaim Jesus incarnate (in real true flesh), Jesus crucified (dying a real, true death), Jesus descended into the dead, and Jesus raised.
-This work of Jesus brings wholeness, healing, and salvation (being made right with God) to us, to our communities, and to the world.
-Nothing can any longer separate us from the love of God found in Jesus Christ, our Lord (Romans 8:38-39).
+Jesus is the Word of God made flesh.
+We proclaim Jesus incarnate, Jesus crucified, Jesus descended into the dead, and Jesus raised.
+In Jesus, nothing can any longer separate us from the love of God found in Jesus Christ, our Lord (Romans 8:38-39).

 We believe that we are saved by grace through faith apart from works for the sake of Christ (Ephesians 2:8).